 There are infinite formats and platforms for content these days, and it's easy to feel as though your content calendar has become your own personal Mount Everest.

-When things change that fast, you need to keep up if you want your content to perform, and right now, two content types are dominating major social platforms: reels and stories.
+When things change that fast, you need to keep up with trends if you want your content to perform, and right now, two content types are dominating major social platforms: reels and stories.
 Though reels and stories can have content and format crossover, they generally differ in audience and intent.

 Why reels?